wongd-hub/obsidian-vault/computer-science/HTML.md

 <meta name="viewport" content="initial-scale=1, width=device-width">
 ```

+- This tells the page to resize based on the device's width instead of just zooming out.
 ### Open Graph protocol

 - This allows the site to display previews when linked from externally; this uses the [Open Graph protocol](https://ogp.me/).